jacobmcao/td-ux/README.md

 TdUX is my submission for the Teradata UX project, developed with Angular 5 + Teradata's Covalent.
 Majority of the application was developed using the covalent libraries and design.

 The main application consists of an Analyst and Consumer page, which can be toggled in the side-nav bar.
+The dashboard contains a ngx chart, visualization for a typical stock market trending graph with random values (exaggerated for effect), signifying changes in the market.
+Also 2 cards, 1 with potential metadata, and 1 with related news articles for the selected stock asset.

+Each stock asset can be viewed as an individual item and the graph will randomize for effect.

 ## Analyst Component